Barking Habits of the Neapolitan Mastiff

 Territorial Barking

 Neapolitan Mastiffs are known for their strong territorial instincts.
 They may bark when they sense someone or something encroaching on their perceived territory.
-This behavior can extend to other animals, including other dogs.
-Proper socialization can help them differentiate between genuine threats and harmless visitors.
+This behaviour can extend to other animals, including other dogs.
+Proper socialisation can help them differentiate between genuine threats and harmless visitors.

 Loneliness or Separation Anxiety